 If you’re craving a touch of their fluffy locks and ready for a ridiculously cute outing, Alpagas du Domaine Poissant, south of Montreal, offers relaxing alpaca excursions for everyone.

 There are no amusement rides, water games, or playgrounds at this private farm.
 But there are alpacas — and lots of them.
-With a herd of more than 120, there are enough of the gentle animals to suit both children and adults.
+With a herd of almost 200, there are enough of the gentle animals to suit both children and adults.
 Smaller than a llama, the floofy camelids (a group of even-toed ungulate mammals) will meander along with you as you travel through the woods.
 Walks last a maximum of 45 minutes and are done at a very slow pace, so it’s easy for even the youngest children and great for photo ops.

 When you arrive, you’ll be paired with an animal whose temperament and personality best suits your party and given a bag with feed — great for encouraging your new 4-legged friend along the trail.
 Domaine Poissant notes that their animals are part of their family, and each alpaca never does more than two or three walks in a day, just enough to keep in shape.

 Colleen Carruthers recently visited with her two children Aria and Cameron, and found it to be a ton of fun for both kids and adults.
 “The alpacas were adorable!
 Aria’s alpaca Pico was so sweet and good-tempered while Cameron’s looked hilariously muppet-ish.
 One wasn’t super keen on walking the entire time, but he moved whenever Cameron sang to him.”